-The impacts of the coronavirus have been significant on our small, but mighty, independent business — as they have been for all businesses of all sizes, across all industries.
 As a business, as a team, and as individuals, the last few months have pushed us to our limits in ways we could have never imagined.
 This acknowledgment from the CFDA and Vogue, chaired by such an esteemed group of industry veterans, is deeply meaningful, revitalizing, and timely.

 - The Sunroom Team

 About the selection process: excerpt from Vogue.com The 10-person committee chose a mix of famous and unfamiliar names spread across the country from New York to Los Angeles.... the applications were judged on a set of criteria: need, viability, and feasibility (basically how good of an idea the business is and how likely it is to succeed), geography, and social and cultural relevance.
 Tom Ford, the chairman of the CFDA; Anna Wintour, editor in chief of Vogue, U.S., and artistic director and global content advisor of Condé Nast; and Steven Kolb, President of the CFDA, had final approval of the committee’s selections."Brands that were more entrenched in direct-to-consumer, or that saw an opportunity to pivot to a more direct-to-consumer model, those that were thinking differently in terms of how their brands need to evolve, brands focused on sustainability—those were more likely to get money.”